 Christ's last words on the cross were "Father, into your hands I commit My spirit" (Luke 23:46).
-He was then dead and completely unconscious for the three full days or 72 hours (see our article entitled "Was Jesus dead for three days AND three nights?" for more information).
+He was then dead and completely unconscious for the three full days or 72 hours (see our article entitled "Was Jesus dead for three days AND three nights?").
 God gave him back his spiritual essence when he resurrected him from the dead.
-This means it was impossible for Christ to communicate with ANYONE for the 72 hours between being placed in the Garden tomb and receiving his life back again.
+This means it was impossible for Christ to communicate with ANYONE, let alone any spirits, for the 72 hours between being placed in the Garden tomb and receiving his life back again.

-When Satan rebelled against God (Isaiah 14:12 - 15, Ezekiel 28:12 - 18) he convinced a third of all the angels to follow him (Revelation 12:4).
+When Satan rebelled against God (Isaiah 14:12 - 15, Ezekiel 28:12 - 18) he convinced a third of all the angels to become evil spirits and follow him (Revelation 12:4).
 After Lucifer's rebellion was totally crushed, God decide to place a certain number of disobedient angels into some kind of spiritual prison (we do not know how many) to await judgment.
-Satan himself will be thrown into such a prison at Christ’s return (Revelation 20:1 - 3).
+The devil, the chief of the demon spirits, will be thrown into such a prison at Christ’s return (Revelation 20:1 - 3).
 He will spend about 1,000 years in it then be released (for a short time) at the end of the Millennium (verse 7).

 When did Jesus (who was the GOD of the Old Testament) preach to these evil spirits in prison (a place of restraint)?
 1Peter 3:20 states it was in the days of Noah, when the ark was being built.
 He personally witnessed to them at a time when humans, who had existed on the planet for more than 1,500 years, had reached a point where they thought about doing evil continually (see Genesis 6).